LileFab/Vocal_Quiz/model/README.md

 The API accepts 16-bit WAV audio files as input and returns string {"oui", "non", "un", "deux", "trois", "quatre"} as predictions based on the model's analysis.

 ## Model description
 The model is a Long Short-Term Memory (LSTM) network, a type of recurrent neural network (RNN).
-With an accuracy of 93%, the model was trained on the [Common Voice](https://commonvoice.mozilla.org/fr/datasets) dataset provided by Mozilla.
+With an accuracy of 93%, the model was trained on augmented version of the [Common Voice](https://commonvoice.mozilla.org/fr/datasets) dataset provided by Mozilla.

 ## Installation & usage